Business Process Improvement & BPA Analysis

 Features like swim lane views allow different departments to see how their tasks fit into a wider perspective and help remodel function-oriented enterprises into implementing a process-oriented framework.
 By doing so, enterprises achieve operational alignment, as they can start setting process objectives (rather than department objectives) and have cross-functional teams work together in order to achieve them.

 Similar processes can be compared to one another.
 Analysts can see where their strengths and weaknesses lie and modify them to include each other’s best practices.
-Previous versions can also be observed to create regressions on how processes have improved through time.
+Previous versions can also be observed and benchmarked against current version to create regressions on how processes have improved through time.

 Automated review scheduling:

-Analysts can schedule recurrent review cycles to engage process owners in updating their performance data or modifying their processes through automated notifications.
+Analysts can schedule recurrent review cycles based on required quality revision schedules (monthly, quarterly, annually, etc.).
+Then, user pre-defined review cycles will be automatically triggered by the EPC system, allowing users to engage process owners in updating their performance data or modifying their processes through automated notifications.

 Employees of all levels can request improvements to be performed on processes.
 Their colleagues can then discuss their proposals and vote on the potential changes.